basaldev/website-exodevhub/blog/article4.md

 “Updating resources in the cloud.
 This may take a few minutes...”

 If successful, you should see the message:

-“✔ Generated GraphQL operations successfully and saved at `src/graphql` ✔ All resources are updated in the cloud”.
+> ✔ Generated GraphQL operations successfully and saved at `src/graphql`
+> ✔ All resources are updated in the cloud

 Amplify has added the folder `src/graphql` to your project.
 Inside, you will see folders for `queries`, `mutations`, and `subscriptions`, and a `schema.json` file.